Beata Olsson

-Beata Karin Eleonora Olsson (born 31 January 2001) is a Swedish professional footballer who plays as a striker for Women's Super League club Liverpool.
+Beata Karin Eleonora Olsson (born 31 January 2001) is a Swedish professional footballer who plays as a striker for Women's Super League club Liverpool and the Sweden national team.

-Olsson played collegiately for the Florida Gators and the Florida State Seminoles, winning the 2021 and 2023 national championships with the Seminoles.
-She represented Sweden at the youth international level, making 15 appearances and scoring 13 goals for Sweden U-19.
-She signed for Liverpool in September 2025.
+After starting her career with Enköping and Uppsala, Olsson played college soccer for the Florida Gators and the Florida State Seminoles, winning two national championships with the Seminoles.
+She then signed with AIK and helped narrowly avoid relegation in 2024, before joining Kristianstad and then Liverpool the following year.

+She represented Sweden at various youth levels before making her senior team debut in 2026.

-Early career
+Early years

-Enköping

 Olsson was born in Stockholm and raised in Enköping.
 She started out with FC Djursholm before joining local Division 2 club Enköping [men].
 She made the first team at the age of 14 and scored 43 goals in 35 games between 2015 and 2017, with the last season at Division 1 level.

-Uppsala

 Olsson was signed by IK Uppsala Fotboll ahead of the 2018 Elitettan season.
 She made her club debut on 10 February 2018 in the first round of the Swedish Cup and scored in the second minute of the match, though Eskilstuna came back to win 2–1.
-She made her Elitettan (second-division) debut on 15 April as a 71st-minute substitute in a 5–0 win against Böljan.
-She scored her first Elitettan goal on 24 May to extend the lead in the 15th minute of a 2–0 win against Västerås BK30.
+She made her Elitettan second-division debut on 15 April as a 71st-minute substitute in a 5–0 win against Böljan.
+She scored her first Elitettan goal on 24 May to extend the lead in the 15th minute in a 2–0 win against Västerås BK30.
 She ended her rookie season with two goals in 18 appearances.

 Olsson made an impact at Uppsala in the 2019 season, scoring 12 goals in 24 games.
-In the pivotal last game of the season on 27 October, she scored the last goal in a 3–1 comeback win against Hammarby which secured Uppsala's narrow promotion to the top-division Damallsvenskan for the first time.
+In the pivotal season finale on 27 October, she scored the last goal in a 3–1 comeback win against Hammarby which secured Uppsala's narrow promotion to the top-division Damallsvenskan for the first time.
 On 27 June 2020, she scored her first Damallsvenskan goal in the 91st minute of the first game of the 2020 season to defeat Djurgården 3–2.
 She tallied five goals in 21 matches in her first top-division season.
 After the season, Uppsala was relegated back to the Elitettan.
-Following her first college season at Florida, Olsson spent the summer with Uppsala and scored four goals in nine games during part of the 2021 season.

 College career

 Florida Gators

-Olsson spent her first college season with the Florida Gators in spring 2021.
-She said she chose Florida because it had warmer weather than Sweden.
-She played well despite the Gators coming second last in the Southeastern Conference, leading her team with seven goals and adding five assists in eight games.
-When head coach Becky Burleigh retired, she transferred to the national powerhouse and rival Florida State Seminoles.
-She has said she was not fully aware of the rivalry between the schools.
+Olsson joined the Florida Gators in the spring of 2021, saying she chose Florida because it had warmer weather than Sweden.
+She was a bright spot on the team that came second-to-last in the Southeastern Conference, leading her Gators with seven goals and adding five assists in eight games.
+She then spent the summer back with Uppsala, scoring four goals in nine games in the Elitettan.
+When head coach Becky Burleigh retired, she transferred to the national powerhouse and rival Florida State Seminoles, later saying she was not fully aware of the rivalry between the schools.